Seneca people: Pre-American Revolution Involvement

 Seneca woman Ah-Weh-Eyu (Pretty Flower), 1908.

 The Seneca Tribe before the American Revolution had a prosperous society.
-The Iroquois Confederacy had ended the fighting amongst the war-based Iroquois tribes and allowed them to live in peace with each other.
-Yet, despite this peace amongst themselves, the Iroquois tribes were all revered as fierce warriors and were reputed to control together a large empire that stretched hundreds of miles along the Appalachian Mountains.
+The Haudenosaunee Confederacy had ended the fighting amongst the war-based Haudenosaunee tribes and allowed them to live in peace with each other.
+Yet, despite this peace amongst themselves, the Haudenosaunee tribes were all revered as fierce warriors and were reputed to control together a large empire that stretched hundreds of miles along the Appalachian Mountains.
 The Seneca were a part of this confederacy with the Cayuga, Onondagas, Oneidas, Mohawks, and, later on, the Tuscaroras.
-However, although the Seneca and Iroquois tribes had ceased fighting each other, they still continued to conduct raids on outsiders, or rather their European visitors.
+However, although the Seneca and other Haudenosaunee tribes had ceased fighting each other, they still continued to conduct raids on outsiders, or rather their European visitors.

-Despite the Iroquois continuing raids on their new European neighbors, the Iroquois tribes struck up profitable relationships with the Europeans, especially the English.
-In 1677, the English were able to make an alliance with the Iroquois league called the "Covenant Chain".
+Despite the Haudenosaunee continuing raids on their new European neighbors, the constituent Haudenosaunee nations struck up profitable relationships with the Europeans, especially the English.
+In 1677, the English were able to make an alliance with the League called the "Covenant Chain".
 In 1768, the English renewed this alliance when Sir William Johnson, 1st Baronet signed the Treaty of Fort Stanwix in 1768.
-This treaty put the British in good favor with the Iroquois, as they felt that the British had their best interests in mind as well.
+This treaty put the British in good favor with the Haudenosaunee, as they felt that the British had their best interests in mind as well.
 The Americans, unlike the British, were disliked by the Seneca because of their continual disregard for the Treaty of Fort Stanwix.
-Specifically, the Iroquois were enraged by the Americans movement into the Ohio Territory.
-However, despite their continual encroachment on established Iroquois land, the Americans respected their skills at warfare and attempted to exclude them from their conflict with the British.
+Specifically, the Haudenosaunee were enraged by the Americans movement into the Ohio Territory.
+However, despite their continual encroachment on established Haudenosaunee land, the Americans respected their skills at warfare and attempted to exclude them from their conflict with the British.
 The Americans viewed their conflict with the British as a conflict meant to include only them.
-The Albany Council occurred in August, and the Iroquois Confederacy debated about the Revolution from August 25 to August 31.
-The non-Iroquois present at the council consisted of important figures like Philip Schuyler, Oliver Wolcott, Turbutt Francis, Volkert Douw, Samuel Kirkland, and James Dean.
-The Iroquois at the council were representatives from all the tribes, but the Mohawk, Oneidas, and Tuscaroras had the most representatives.
-The Iroquois agreed with the Americans and decided at their Albany Council that they should remain as spectators to the conflict.
+The Albany Council occurred in August, and the Haudenosaunee Confederacy debated about the Revolution from August 25 to August 31.
+The non-Haudenosaunee present at the council consisted of important figures like Philip Schuyler, Oliver Wolcott, Turbutt Francis, Volkert Douw, Samuel Kirkland, and James Dean.
+The Haudenosaunee at the council were representatives from all the tribes, but the Mohawk, Oneidas, and Tuscaroras had the most representatives.
+The Haudenosaunee agreed with the Americans and decided at their Albany Council that they should remain as spectators to the conflict.
 A Mohawk Chief named Little Abraham declared that "the determination of the Six Nations not to take any part; but as it is a family affair, to sit still and see you fight it out".
-Thus, the Iroquois chose to remain neutral for the time being.
+Thus, the Haudenosaunee chose to remain neutral for the time being.
 They felt it would be best to stand aside while the Colonists and the British battled.
 They did not wish to get caught up in this supposed "family quarrel between [them] and Old England".